F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 - If status is RTE_COMP_OP_STATUS_OUT_OF_SPACE_RECOVERABLE,
     consumed = amount of data read, and produced = amount of data successfully produced until out of space condition hit.
-PMD has ability to recover from here, so application can submit next op from consumed+1 and a destination buffer with available space.
+The PMD has ability to recover from here, so an application can submit the next op from consumed+1, and a destination buffer with available space.

 Transforms
 ----------

-Compression transforms (``rte_comp_xform``) are the mechanism to specify the details of the compression operation such as algorithm, window size and checksum.
+Compression transforms (``rte_comp_xform``) are the mechanism to specify the details of the compression operation such as algorithm, window size, and checksum.

 Compression API Hash support
 ----------------------------

-Compression API allows application to enable digest calculation alongside compression and decompression of data.
+The compression API allows an application to enable digest calculation alongside compression and decompression of data.
 A PMD reflects its support for hash algorithms via capability algo feature flags.
-If supported, PMD calculates digest always on plaintext i.e. before compression and after decompression.
+If supported, the PMD always calculates the digest on plaintext i.e. before compression and after decompression.

 Currently supported list of hash algos are SHA-1 and SHA2 family SHA256.

-See *DPDK API Reference* for details.
+See the `DPDK API Reference <https://doc.dpdk.org/api/rte__compressdev_8h.html>`_ for details.

-If required, application should set valid hash algo in compress or decompress xforms during ``rte_compressdev_stream_create()`` or ``rte_compressdev_private_xform_create()`` and pass a valid output buffer in ``rte_comp_op`` hash field struct to store the resulting digest.
-Buffer passed should be contiguous and large enough to store digest which is 20 bytes for SHA-1 and 32 bytes for SHA2-256.
+If required, the application should set the valid hash algo in compress or decompress xforms during ``rte_compressdev_stream_create()`` or ``rte_compressdev_private_xform_create()``, and pass a valid output buffer in ``rte_comp_op`` hash field struct to store the resulting digest.
+The buffer passed should be contiguous and large enough to store digest, which is 20 bytes for SHA-1 and 32 bytes for SHA2-256.

 Compression API Stateless operation